seddonnguyen/SaveTheCake/README.md

-# SaveTheCake
-Save the cake from a ball of mud rolling down the hill by shooting the mud ball before the mud ball mash the cake at the bottom of hill.
+Save the cake from a ball of mud rolling down the hill by shooting the mud ball before it smashes the cake at the bottom of the hill.